beddo018/PostLabelPredictor/README.md

 # PostLabelPredicter

 PostLabelPredicter is a machine learning model trained on the 20NewsGroups dataset.
 It predicts which of the 20 predefined labels an email or forum post belongs to.
-The model is designed as an educational resource to walk users through the process of building a text classification model from scratch.
+The model is designed as an educational resource to walk users through the process of building a text classification model using `scikitlearn`'s built-in tools and datasets.

 ## Background
 The 20NewsGroups dataset is a popular dataset for text classification and clustering.
 It contains around 20,000 newsgroups posts, partitioned across 20 different newsgroups.

-This project aims to utilize this dataset to build a text classification model.
+This project aims to utilize this dataset to build a limited text (forum post) classification model.
 The project is presented in a single Python notebook, making it easy to follow and understand the various stages of data preprocessing, model training, and evaluation.

 ## Usage
 To explore the project, simply open the provided Jupyter notebook: